 The Productivity Trap

-I can’t find where I read it from, but a way to think about productivity systems is viewing them as systems in a sandwich shop.
+I can’t find where I read it, but a way to think about productivity systems is to view them as systems in a sandwich shop.
 Imagine you’re working at Subway, where incoming sandwich orders symbolize the tasks you need to complete.
-What matters most is that you get the sandwiches out quick enough without sacrificing quiality, otherwise you’re going to have a lot of disgruntaled customers.
-Yes you need a system to keep track of and prioritize the orders, but you can’t spend more time managing this system than getting orders out.
+What matters most is that you get the sandwiches out quickly enough without sacrificing quality; otherwise, you’re going to have a lot of disgruntled customers.
+Yes, you need a system to keep track of and prioritize the orders, but you can’t spend more time managing this system than getting orders out.

-It’s a pattern I’ve seen in underperforming members in my team, they think they’re being productive with elaborite productivity systems yet they don’t realize they’re essentially procrastinating and not focusing on the main thing, which is getting sandwiches out.
+It’s a pattern I’ve seen in underperforming members of my team.
+They think they’re being productive with elaborate productivity systems, yet they don’t realize they’re essentially procrastinating and not focusing on the main thing, which is getting sandwiches out.